StakeandRelax-Validator/docs/validators/relaying/hermes.md

 derivation = 'cosmos'
 ```

-As you can see, hermes retrieved the chains configurations, and it has populated also the channels between these 2 chains.
+As you can see, Hermes has retrieved the chain configurations and populated the channels between these two chains.

 {% hint style="warning" %}
 BEWARE: Every time you run the ```hermes config auto``` command it will WIPE the config file in input and rewrite it with chain-registry data.
-This mean that you will lose any changes, like REST or Telemetry non standard configuration, RPCs and gRPCs configuration (if you are using your owns or trust some specific public RPCs/gRPCs) and every other parameter changed on the chains.
+This means that you will lose any changes, like REST or Telemetry non standard configuration, RPCs and gRPCs configuration (if you are using your owns or trust some specific public RPCs/gRPCs) and every other parameter changed on the chains.
-The positive things is that it will update also the channels configuration, so if there had been channels changing, you will get the new active channels (if someone had updated chain-registry).
+The positive thing is that it will also update the channels configuration.
+Therefore, if there have been any changes to the channels, you will get the new active channels (assuming that someone has updated the chain-registry).
-Except for the initial config, where you have nothing to wipe, use it carefully.
+However, except for the initial configuration where you have nothing to wipe, use it carefully.
 {% endhint %}

 ## Setting up wallets

-We setup the wallets by creating key configuration files that will be imported to hermes.
-Here we go through Juno key setting, other chains are similar.
+We setup the wallets by creating key configuration files that will be imported to Hermes.
+Here, we will go through the process of setting up Juno keys.
+The process for setting up keys for other chains is similar.

 ```bash
 {